-Some models of 12x60, as Somet, rln and "blc" have features - "trocken luft" built in the optical compartment for drying air around the optics elements.
+Some models of 12x60, rln and "blc" and Somet, have features -"trocken luft" built in the optical compartment for drying air around the optics elements.

-Pict 28 a, b, c; 12x60 rln trocken luft- air drying system ©Anna Vacani
+Pict 30 a, b, c; 12x60 rln trocken luft- air drying system ©Anna Vacani

 Applying a special vacuum tool, it is possible to suck out the air around the optics.
+Carl Zeiss produced this apparatus and at the end of the war it was marked with the war time code "blc".